Key Takeaways: Top 7 AI Writing Keyboards in 2026

 LanguageTool Keyboard: The Multilingual Grammar Expert

 The keyboard supports grammar checking in over 30 languages, not just English.
 This is huge for international professionals, language learners, or anyone who communicates in multiple languages regularly.
-The corrections aren't just translations of English rules; LanguageTool understands the actual grammar rules specific to each language.
+The corrections aren't just translations of English rules; LanguageTool understands the actual grammar rules specific to each language, including recent additions like Vietnamese and Thai.

 For English specifically, LanguageTool catches errors that other keyboards miss.
 It identifies incorrect collocations (word combinations that sound wrong to native speakers), detects false friends for non-native speakers, and recognizes regional differences between American, British, and Australian English.